- Handle your dentures gently to avoid damage. Clean them daily to prevent infection and discoloration.

 How long your denture lasts depends on the following:

 Materials like metal and porcelain tend to last longer than acrylic.
 Maintaining proper hygiene of both the prosthesis and your mouth can extend its lifetime.
-Nonetheless, dentures should be replaced every 5-10 years.
+Nonetheless, dentures should be replaced every 5 to 10 years.

 Don't forget to take care of your mouth